 A NAS aspect that needs to be considered is possible NAS algorithm change at MME change that could occur at a handover.
 At an eNB handover with MME relocation, there is the possibility that the source MME and the target MME do not support the same set of NAS algorithms or have different priorities regarding the use of NAS algorithms.
 In this case, the target MME re-derives the NAS keys from KASME using the NAS algorithm identities as input to the NAS key derivation functions (see clause A.7) and sends NAS SMC.
 All inputs, in particular the KASME, will be the same in the re-derivation except for the NAS algorithm identity.

-In case the target MME decides to use NAS algorithms different from the ones used by the source MME, a NAS SMC including eKSI (new or current value depending on whether AKA was run or not) shall be sent from the MME to the UE.
+In case the target MME decides to use NAS algorithms different from the ones used by the source MME, a NAS SMC including eKSI (new or current value depending on whether AKA or EAP authentication was run or not) shall be sent from the MME to the UE.

 This NAS Key and algorithm handling also applies to other MME changes e.g. TAU with MME changes.